-You do not need to have surgery and it will only be suggested if your neuroma is very painful and is affecting your walking.
+You do not need to have surgery and it will only be suggested if your ganglion is persistent and painful.

 What happens before the operation?

 You will be asked to come for a health assessment with a nurse, usually about one or two weeks before your surgery.
 This will determine whether there are any reasons why you should not have surgery.